gasfreeio/gasfree-sdk-java/README.md

-# Tronlink-gasFree-sdk-java
+# tronlink-gasFree-sdk-java

-Tronlink-gasFree-sdk-java is a toolkit designed by TronLink to enable seamless integration with the gasFree transfer service.
+tronlink-gasFree-sdk-java is a toolkit designed by TronLink to enable seamless integration with the gasFree transfer service.
 It offers a collection of utility classes and methods to streamline development and integration efficiency for Java-based apps.
+Please note that this SDK is developed by TronLink and not officially provided by GasFree.
+For official information, please visit gasfee.io.

 Key Features:
 - Generate gasFree Addresses from User Addresses